-The frosted sand crunched under my feet, on an icy visit to Perranporth in February.
-The sky was azure blue and the tide was out, showing off this fine beach at its best, with small, clean breakers at the waterline.
-Although it was cold, the air was still and I enjoyed a great chat with two horse riders on the beach.
+The frosted sand crunched under my feet on an icy visit to Perranporth in February.
+The sky was azure blue and the tide was out, showcasing this fine beach, with small, clean breakers at the water’s edge.
+Although it was cold, the air was still and I enjoyed a chat with two horse riders on the beach.

-A low tide combined with a sea mist to produce an atmospheric scene for this morning re-visit to Perranporth beach.
-As the sun began to burn off the mist, the sky began to appear reflected in the sand on the ebb tide.
+A low tide combined with a sea mist to produce an atmospheric scene for this visit.
+As the sun began to burn off the mist, the sky was reflected in the sand on the ebb tide.
 Regulars and visitors mingled in the acres of space here, with a walk to the end of the beach taking a good half hour.
 At times like this, Perranporth is one of the finest beaches to visit in the county.

 Nigel would be here anyway, even without his hobby.